mcgnly/DeveloperDocumentation/Android/BuildingApp.md

 <div class="collapse">

-<p>These are the last and final steps you need to follow in order to get the application to run on your mobile phone. </p>
+<p>Congratulations!
+You are almost done! all that is left now is to get the application to run on your mobile phone.
+This step describes what you would need to do. </p>
 <ol>
 <li>Connect your phone to your computer with a USB cable.</li>
 <li>Make sure that &quot;USB Debugging&quot; is enabled on your phone.
 This setting is normally located under <em>Settings&gt;Options&gt;Developer Options&gt;USB Debugging</em>, but this may vary from one mobile device to the next.</li>